A mindfulness based approach

 What goes into becoming a psychotherapist?

-Psychotherapy trainings, such as Core Process Psychotherapy, are typically delivered to a postgraduate level.
+Psychotherapy trainings such as Core Process Psychotherapy are typically delivered to a postgraduate level.
 They often involve years of teaching, practice and personal and professional development.
 It was, for instance, a requirement of my psychotherapy training that students undertake personal therapy for at least a year prior to starting and for four years during the training itself.
 The training also expected students to develop mindful awareness through regular mindfulness practice.
 This commitment to deep self-work underpins a Core Process psychotherapist’s capacity to hold a client’s process and ability to provide a therapeutic space where in-depth inquiry can occur.